Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Sequential Policy Approximations

-Soft Q-learning was originally introduced to reduce the maximization bias of standard Q-learning~\cite{Fox:2015} and for constructing flexible entropy-regulated policies~\cite{Haarnoja:2017}.
-Two-agent Soft-Q~\cite{Balance-Two-Player-Soft-Q:2018} introduces two entropy-regulation terms to the reward structure in~(\ref{eqn:soft-Q-reward-structure}) and thus restricts the policy exploration to a neighborhood of the given priors.
-Given the policies $\pi\pl$ and $\pi\op$ of the two agents, the soft-value function is defined as in~(\ref{eqn:soft-Q-reward-structure}) with $\beta\pl>0$ and $\beta\op<0$
+Entropy-regularized policy approximation~\cite{Fox:2015} was originally introduced to reduce the maximization bias commonly seen in learning algorithms.
+This idea was later extended to two-agent scenarios and is referred to as the two-agent Soft-Q algorithm~\cite{Balance-Two-Player-Soft-Q:2018}.
+Two-agent Soft-Q introduces two fixed entropy-regulation terms to the reward structure and thus restricts the policy exploration to a neighborhood of the given priors.
+Given a policy pair $(\pi\pl,\pi\op)$, the soft-value function is defined as